Skip to main content

 Result:

-Parent and child igroups are removed if another datastore does not reuse the parent igroup.
-Child igroups are never explicitly deleted
+Parent and child igroups are removed unless another datastore reuses the parent igroup.
+Child igroups are not explicitly deleted

 Create multiple datastores under a custom parent igroup